antoniosc1961/account-invoicing/purchase_stock_picking_return_invoicing/README.rst

 #.
 Go to *Shipment > Validate > Apply* so as to receive the quantities ordered.
 #.
 Press the button *Reverse*.
 #.
 In the wizard *Reverse Quantity* Set *Quantity* to the quantity to be
-   returned, and check *To Refund*.
+   returned.
 Press *Return* to complete the wizard.
 #.
 On the return picking press *Validate > Apply*.
 #.
 Go back to the purchase order.
 You will notice that the field *Received
    Qty* is now the quantity that was originally received, less the quantity